 - Individual stories from the manuscript may have been published previously in magazines, journals, anthologies, chapbooks, or self-published books, but must be submitted in manuscript form.

-- Employees, volunteers, and board members of BOA Editions, Ltd., or their partners, spouses, or immediate families, are not eligible.
+- Employees, volunteers, and board members of BOA Editions, Ltd., or their partners, spouses, or immediate families, are not eligible to submit.

-- Authors of BOA titles in other genres and translators who have been under contract with BOA are not eligible.
+- Authors of BOA titles in other genres and translators who have been under contract with BOA are not eligible to submit.

 - Name, address, telephone number, and email address must appear on the title or cover page of the manuscript.

 - Typed or word-processed on standard white paper, on one side of the page only.

 - Paginated consecutively with a table of contents.

 - Include a stamped, self-addressed postcard for notification of receipt of manuscript.